Parafree graphs of groups with cyclic edge groups: Introduction

 \begin{teo} Let $U$ and $V$ be finitely generated groups, $1\neq u\in U$ and $1\neq v\in V$.
 Consider the amalgamated free product $W=U\underset{u=v}{*}V$.
 Then $W$ is parafree if and only if the following three conditions hold. \begin{enumerate} \item The groups $U$ and $V$ are parafree. \item The element $uv^{-1}$ is not a proper power in the abelianization of $U*V$. \item At least one of $u$ or $v$ is not a proper power in $U$ or $V$, respectively. \end{enumerate} \end{teo}

-In the case of HNN extensions with cyclic base groups we obtain the following result.
+A particular case of Theorem \ref{amalgamparafreeintr}, where $U$ and $V$ are free, follows from the work of Baumslag \cite{Ba68} and Azarov \cite{Az98}.
+The case of HNN extensions with cyclic base groups is more intricate, and we obtain the following (less explicit) result.

 \begin{teo} Let $U$ be a finitely generated group, $u\in U\setminus \{1\}$ and $\alpha:\langle u\rangle \to U$ a monomorphism.
 Put $v=\alpha(u)$.
 Consider the HNN extension $W=U *_{\alpha}$.
-Then $W$ is parafree if and only if the following four conditions hold. \begin{enumerate} \item The group $U$ is parafree. \item The element $uv^{-1}$ is not a proper power in the abelianization of $U$. \item At least one of $u$ or $v$ is not a proper power in $U$. \item The image of the element $u$ is non-trivial in some finite nilpotent quotient of $W$. \end{enumerate} \end{teo} In the case where $U$ is a free group on 2 generators the last condition can be replaced by a simpler one.
+Then $W$ is parafree if and only if the following four conditions hold. \begin{enumerate} \item The group $U$ is parafree. \item The element $uv^{-1}$ is not a proper power in the abelianization of $U$. \item At least one of $u$ or $v$ is not a proper power in $U$. \item The image of the element $u$ is non-trivial in some finite nilpotent quotient of $W$. \end{enumerate} \end{teo} In the case where $U$ is a parafree group with abelianisation isomorphic to $\Z^2$, the last condition of the previous theorem can be replaced by a simpler one.

-\begin{cor} Let $F_2$ be a free group on two generators, $u \in F_2\setminus \{1\}$ and $\alpha:\langle u\rangle \to F_2$ a monomorphism.
+\begin{cor} Let $U$ be a finitely generated group with $\abr (U)=2$, $u \in U\setminus \{1\}$ and $\alpha:\langle u\rangle \to U$ a monomorphism.
 Put $v=\alpha(u)$.
-Consider the HNN extension $W=F_2 *_{\alpha}$.
-Then $W$ is parafree if and only if the following three conditions hold. \begin{enumerate} \item The element $uv^{-1}$ is not a proper power in the abelianization of $F_2$. \item At least one of $u$ or $v$ is not a proper power in $F_2$. \item The images of $u$ and $v$ in the abelianization of $F_2$ generate a subgroup isomorphic to $\Z^2$. \end{enumerate} \end{cor}
+Consider the HNN extension $W=U*_{\alpha}$.
+Then $W$ is parafree if and only if the following four conditions hold. \begin{enumerate} \item The group $U$ is parafree. \item The element $uv^{-1}$ is not a proper power in the abelianization of $U$. \item At least one of $u$ or $v$ is not a proper power in $U$. \item The images of $u$ and $v$ in the abelianization of $U$ generate a subgroup isomorphic to $\Z^2$. \end{enumerate} \end{cor}

 It is tempting to try to formulate a general criterion for the fundamental group of a graph of groups with cyclic edge groups to be parafree.
-Combining Theorem \ref{amalgamparafreeintr} and Theorem \ref{hnnparafreeintr} we obtain the following result. \begin{cor} Let $(\mathcal G, \Gamma)$ be a graph of groups over a finite graph $\Gamma$ and $W=\pi(\mathcal G, \Gamma)$ be its fundamental group.
+Combining Theorems \ref{amalgamparafreeintr} and \ref{hnnparafreeintr}, we derive the following result. \begin{cor} Let $(\mathcal G, \Gamma)$ be a graph of groups over a finite graph $\Gamma$ and $W=\pi_1(\mathcal G, \Gamma)$ be its fundamental group.
 Assume that all vertex subgroups $\mathcal G(v)$ ($v\in V(\Gamma)$) are finitely generated and all edge subgroups $\mathcal G(e)$ ($e\in E(\Gamma)$) are cyclic.
 Then $W$ is parafree if and only if the following four conditions hold.

 \begin{enumerate} \item All the vertex subgroups $\mathcal G(v)$ ($v\in V(\Gamma)$) are parafree.